The Canadian Physiotherapy Association (CPA) is proud to release the Core Professional Values and Associated Behaviours.

 - Workshop at the CPA's Congress 2018, Montreal, QC - November 2018

 - Consensus Exercise with the CPA's physiotherapy leaders - November 2019

 - Further document refinement through consultation - January 2020 - February 2020

 - Online survey to gather final feedback from CPA members - March 2020

 The CPA extends its sincere thanks to all the physiotherapy community members and leaders who contributed their perspectives.
-The CPA is grateful for the input of Dr. Patty Thille, Dr. Judy King, Katie Gasparelli, and Dr. Jenny Setchell, whose expertise and unique perspectives helped shape the final document.
+The CPA is grateful for the leadership of Dr. Pat Miller, Dr. Vanina Dal Bello-Haas, and Chantal Lauzon, who had directed the project, and for the input of Dr. Patty Thille, Dr. Judy King, Katie Gasparelli, and Dr. Jenny Setchell, whose expertise and unique perspectives helped shape the final document.